Restoring Nairobi to “A Place of Cool Waters”

 Address the Challenges: Describe how your Vision will address the challenges described in the previous question.

-The right to food, recognized in the Kenyan Constitution edicts of the ability of people to feed themselves in dignity through food production or purchases.
-We therefore envision a food system where people are supported to produce their food or are economically empowered to buy food; where available food is efficiently and equitably shared and managed to reduce food loss and environmental degradation; and where adequate, safe, quality and healthy food is secured for all.
-The challenges will be addressed through a multi-pronged approach:
+We envision a food system where people are supported to produce their food or are economically empowered to buy food; where available food is efficiently and equitably shared and managed to reduce food loss and environmental degradation; and where adequate, safe, quality and healthy food is secured for all.

 High Level Vision: With these challenges addressed, now provide a high level description of how the Place and the lives of its People will be different than they are now.

-We envision that by 2030, in line with the sustainable development goal #2, no one will be hungry in Nairobi; and that by 2050, Nairobi will be restored to “a place of cool waters” - a serene, socially just urban space that is food secure, healthy, environmentally friendly; where people live in harmony and peace with each other in the spirit of "Ubuntu" (I am because we are), and with their environment.
-We envision a people-centered, transformative, human rights-based food system: (i) where food distribution is efficient and equitable - where food is shared between the haves and the have nots, and surplus food from is efficiently and equitably distributed to those in need - hence reduced food loss; (ii) where the urban poor are economically empowered to feed themselves in dignity; (iii) where the built environment is safe and friendly and optimized for healthy living for all people in line with Nairobi’s longstanding commitment to preserve the natural environment; and, (iv) where smallholder urban farmers are supported to optimize food production and address food insecurity for themselves and others.
-The envisioned food system, that encourages food sharing and harmony between the haves and the have nots, that economically empowers the urban poor, and that encourages celebration of diverse food cultures, has the ability to transform the lives of all residents of Nairobi and restore sustainable peace.
-On the one hand, the system will transform a previously restricted poor population into a dignified, economically empowered, food secure population, aware of their responsibilities in conserving and protecting their environment, and that appreciates and respects the privileged in the society; while on the other hand the system will provide an opportunity for sharing of excess food by the more privileged sections of the society with the less privileged, thereby promoting the spirit of “Ubuntu” hence a compassionate and peaceful co-existence and respect for humanity.
+The envisioned food system, that encourages food sharing & harmony between the haves and the have not, that economically empowers the urban poor, & encourages celebration of diverse food cultures, has the ability to transform the lives of all residents of Nairobi and restore sustainable peace.
+On the one hand, the system will transform a previously restricted poor population into a dignified, economically empowered, food secure population, aware of their responsibilities in conserving & protecting their environment, & that appreciates & respects the privileged in the society; while on the other hand the system will provide an opportunity for sharing of excess food by the more privileged sections of the society with the less privileged, thereby promoting the spirit of “Ubuntu” hence a compassionate & peaceful co-existence and respect for humanity.

 Full Vision: How do you describe your Vision for a regenerative and nourishing food future for your Place and People for 2050?